 Museum Passes for Adults

-- NEW!
-AMERICAN MUSEUM OF NATURAL HISTORY (AMNH), 200 Central Park West, New York, amnh.org.
+- AMERICAN MUSEUM OF NATURAL HISTORY (AMNH), 200 Central Park West, New York, amnh.org.
 Vouchers to the American Museum of Natural History are available for pickup at our Circulation Desk.
 Unlike our museum passes, the vouchers are not meant for repeated use.
 They are one-time use only, are not listed in our catalog, and are not meant to be “checked out.”
 The limit is 4/family.
-Each voucher admits one adult/child to the Museum.
+Each voucher admits one adult/child to the Museum’s permanent collection.
 In addition, each voucher provides admission to one special exhibition or show of your choice.
 The vouchers are available to all registered Perrot Library members.
 Residency is not required.
-AMNH is now open only 5 days per week (Wednesday through Sunday) instead of the usual 7.
-Also, visitors will need to book their reservation online in advance at tickets.amnh.org/select.
-When making reservations, choose the voucher option.
-Upon arriving at the Museum, proceed to the Membership Desk to exchange library vouchers for timed-entry tickets to the exhibit or film of their choice.
-For more information on this new service, please call our Circulation Desk at 203-637-1066.
+For more information on visiting the Museum and to book advance tickets, which are required, please visit the museum’s web site.
+Upon arriving at the Museum, proceed to the Membership Desk to exchange library vouchers for timed-entry tickets to the exhibit or film of your choice.

 - INTREPID SEA, AIR & SPACE MUSEUM, One Intrepid Square, W. 46th Street and 12th Avenue, New York, www.intrepidmuseum.org: The Library’s museum pass provides daily admission for 2 adults and 2 children; access to the express, members-only admission line; discounted guest tickets: $18 adult, $13 child; and a 10% discount on Family Memberships for library patrons.
 Patrons must bring their unexpired library card with them for admittance to the museum.
 New York City’s Intrepid Sea, Air & Space Museum Complex is an educational and cultural non-profit institution centered on the aircraft carrier Intrepid.
 The mission of the Museum is to promote the awareness and understanding of history, science, and service through its collections, exhibitions, and programming in order to honor our heroes, educate the public, and inspire our youth.